-I fell in love with beeswax candles and I have to tell you how great they are.
+I adore beeswax candles and I have to tell you how great they are.
 One, because the beekeeper who sold me these candles asked me to let him know what I thought about them but also, because I think this is a really important issue!
 I’ve had my salt lamps for several years, but I only recently started buying the beeswax candles.
 There’s a reason for that.

-Confession Time.
 I don’t use candles on a regular basis.
-I’ve had candles in my home, but I’ve never been an avid candle person.
-Also, when we moved into our current home I noticed lots of places on the walls that had black smudges where the previous owner (not a very clean person) had burned candles everywhere and I just thought “how gross!”
+I’ve had candles in my home, but I’ve never been an regular candle user.
+Also, when we moved into our current home I noticed lots of places on the walls that had black smudges where the previous owner had burned candles everywhere and I just thought “how gross!”

-So you can see why I might be just slighty hesistant about candle safety, and why I’m not too quick to jump on the Parent-Bashing-Bandwagon that’s recently been going around the internet!
+So you can see why I might be just slighty hesistant about candle safety.
+I’m not too quick to jump on the Parent-Bashing-Bandwagon since we all have our moments!
 It only takes a minute folks, only a minute.
-Unless you’ve been a parent who woke up to find a mustard trail from the fridge across every single piece of furniture you own, including the piano keys, then don’t talk to me about how you would keep a better eye on your kids.
+Or a couple of minutes.
+Like the time I woke up to find a mustard trail from the fridge across every single piece of furniture I owned, including the piano keys.
 Yes, my son crawled out of his crib and did that while I was sleeping.

 Back to my favorite things, I do enjoy the glow of a nice candle from time to time but there’s another problem about candle safety that I want to bring to your attention.
 That is what MOST candles are made of.
 You know the regular candles everyone buys, like the giant bag of tealights you can get super cheap from the Dollar Store.
 Those are made from paraffin; namely, paraffin wax which is actually a by-product of petroleum refining.